On May 1, 1948, Mao Zedong initiated efforts to form a new political conference with other parties and influential figures.

 These intellectuals embraced the notion of a new consultative conference as the sole remaining path toward establishing a democratic, peaceful, and united "New China."
 They portrayed anyone who opposed their cause as reactionary individuals working against the best interests of the people.
 Their persuasive efforts aimed to bridge the gap between different political factions and garner support for their vision of a new China.

-Shortly hereafter, the negotiators of the CCP and the Minzhu Dangpai decide to draft a provisional program of action.
-One of the main clauses is this program is the right of the Minzhu Dangpai to decide not to sign the definitive agreement or to withdraw from the preparatory committee.
+Shortly hereafter, the negotiators of the CCP and the Minzhu Dangpai decided to draft a provisional program of action.
+One of the main clauses in this program is the right of the Minzhu Dangpai to decide not to sign the definitive agreement or to withdraw from the preparatory committee.

-In reality, the Minzhu Dangpai do not have real power to make this kind of demand.
+In reality, the Minzhu Dangpai did not have real power to make this kind of demand.
 This provision contradicted the Leninist principle of democratic centralism, where the minority is obliged to abide by the decisions of the majority.
 While the acknowledgment of the right to withdraw was granted to democratic factions, in reality, withdrawal would have rendered the minority effectively marginalized from the political sphere, rendering it merely symbolic.
 The finalization of the Common Program marked the initial phase in the establishment of the civil state and coalition government.
-This limitation is not an obstacle for the Minzhu Dangpai, the proposal to form a coalition government is a big step forward.
-The GMD never wanted to constitute such a government. "…the very word coalition meant that there was a place in it for them from the beginning.
-This was legitimacy that they had never been accorded by the Nationalists".

 Mao Zedong